samiemostafavi/edaf/README.md

 pip install -Ur requirements.txt
 ```

-NOTE: Python version must be greater or eqaul than 3.9

 ### 1) Run 5G Core and NLMT Server

 We start by running the 5G core services on CN host by following OpenAirInterface tutorials.